jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeCreation/envelopeCreation.rst

 There are several ways to create an envelope:

-1. Create an envelope via Quick send button on the dashboard.
-More details on this can be found :ref:`here <dashboard>`
+1. By clicking the :ref:`"Upload document" button on the dashboard <dashboard>`

-2. By clicking "New envelope" button on the dashboard
+2. By clicking the "New envelope" button on the dashboard

 .. image:: picEnvelopeCreation/createFromDashboard.png
    :width: 400